-I am sure you will agree that there are many reasons to synthesize your kick drums rather than use samples.
-With the aforementioned technique, you can pitch perfect kick drums for less clutter in the sub-bass frequency range.
-In addition to this, your drums become melodic instruments and you gain more control over the fundamental drum texture.
+I am sure you will agree that there are many reasons to synthesise your kick drums rather than use samples.
+With the technique mentioned above, you can pitch-perfect kick drums for less clutter in the sub-bass frequency range.
+In addition to this, your drums become melodic instruments, and you gain more control over the fundamental drum texture.

 You will need a synthesizer that has a fairly robust modulation system.
 Ideally, it should have a noise oscillator and a multiple waveform regular oscillator with good sounding primitive waves.
 In order to explain the kick drum synthesis process, I will use Massive by Native Instruments which I find very suitable.
 So, after this article, you should be able to make your own sounds in no time!